 - For information on how to edit, merge or transform the datasets, refer Preparation Details in Data Designer.

-- For information on how to explore a dataset, refer Analysis Details in Data Designer.
+- For information on how to explore a dataset, refer Explore Details in Data Designer.

 - For information on how to create a dataset, refer Create Datasets in Data Designer.